 The company has worked with a team of veterinary nutritionists to formulate the tastiest, most nutrient-rich meals a dog could dream of.
 Of course, all these recipes follow and meet the nutritional levels established by AAFCO for all life stages.

 Spot & Tango’s fresh food menu features 3 recipes – Turkey and Red Quinoa, Beef and Millet, and Lamb and Brown Rice.
 All the meats used are GMO- and hormone-free, but you can find out more about what’s in each meal in my colleague’s Spot & Tango review.

 Additionally, Spot & Tango has a version of dry food, called UnKibble.
 Unlike traditional kibble, these meals are made from fresh, whole ingredients rather than meat meals or powdered mystery meats, and they're not extruded.
-The recipes include Cod and Salmon, Beef and Barley, and Chicken and Brown Rice.
+The recipes include Cod and Salmon, Beef and Barley, Chicken and Brown Rice, and Turkey and Sweet Potato.
 You’ll even get a personalized scoop for your Shih Tzu.

 To create a customized meal plan, you’ll have to take the quiz.
 The questions are easy to answer, however, and focus on learning more about your dog’s weight, breed, health, allergies, age, and activity level among other things.
 By the end, you’ll know your dog’s daily caloric needs and will get a recommendation about which Spot & Tango recipes will work best.
 However, keep in mind that you can’t mix and match the fresh and dry food recipes.

 Spot & Tango’s prices start at $7 per week, but the final cost depends on whether you choose fresh food or UnKibble.
 If you choose fresh food, your total will also depend on which meals you select, since the 3 recipes are individually priced.
 As a guide, a Shih Tzu of around 13lb that only eats fresh food will cost approx $33.04 per week.